Gluten-free, Gluten-free Diet

 Wheat

-Gluten is a protein that is found in wheat and other grains, such as oats, barley, and rye.
+Gluten is a protein which is found in wheat and other grains, such as oats, barley, and rye.
 The term “gluten” comes from a Latin word meaning “glue,” and it truly does act like the glue that holds baked goods together.
 Gluten gives a chewy texture to breads, bagels, and pizza crust and makes their dough more elastic.
 A typical American could easily eat gluten with every meal of the day—in foods like toast, sandwiches, crackers, cookies, pasta, and more.

 Gluten is a protein, but it actually has very low nutritional value and tends to cause more harm than good.
 Different people react to gluten in different ways.
 About 1 in every 100 people has celiac disease, a condition that produces a severe reaction to gluten.
 This statistic is up from 1 in 3,000 just 25 years ago.
 In addition, as many as 1 in every 3 people has non-celiac gluten sensitivity, a condition that causes a variety of digestive or non-digestive symptoms in response to gluten.
 Other people have a wheat allergy, which means that their bodies produce antibodies and inflammation in response to wheat.